wesleyjrz/wesleyjrz.com/README.md

 ## Test

 ```
-$ hugo server
+$ ./preview.sh --start
 ```

-A local website will be available at `http://localhost:1313`.
+A local website will be available at `http://localhost:1313` and opened with your default browser.

 More information on [Hugo Official Documentation](https://gohugo.io/documentation).